We’re being hit with a heat wave! And as summer sets in so do all the blog posts. Is this really how you guys spend your summers? Awesome.

 - And Bronto Blog examines ways to reduce shopping cart abandonment.

-For more industry news, check out our past Monday Roundups.This entry was posted in General and tagged Monday Roundup.
+For more industry news, check out our past Monday Roundups.This entry was posted in Technology, General and tagged Monday Roundup.
 Bookmark the permalink.